chadblack/2019MLA/assignments.md

      assigned readings helps to answer.
 Then explain why you think this source sheds light on this specific question.

-  3. Connect a each of the readings to the lectures from the week they were assigned.
+  3. Connect at least one of the readings to the lectures from the week they were assigned.
 How do the readings complement or contradict or expand on topics discussed in class?